 Boron Trichloride is a necessary chemical for many industries and processes.
 Its demand is growing by its increasing use in the semiconductor industry for plasma etching and gas for CVD.
 It is also used as an important raw material for pharmaceutical and agrochemicals, catalysts, boron nitride (BN), and other applications.

 In 2022, the Global Boron Trichloride Industry is expected to rise at a CAGR of 4.9 percent during 2021-2026, from USD 252.5 million in 2020 to USD 336.5 million in 2026.

-Another common use case involves improving aluminium casting quality by treating melts with the boron trichloride vapour.
+Another common use case involves improving aluminum casting quality by treating melts with the boron trichloride vapor.

 BCl3 can also be used to create a uniform and long-lasting adhesive carbon coating over a ceramic basis in the manufacturing of electrical resistors.
 It has been utilized as a source of boron to increase the BTU value in high-energy fuels and rocket propellants.